Company Phone number

 I am going to list a few tips and easy steps so you can understand how the installation is usually done (having some basic knowledge is always helpful when dealing with contractors)

-- Flagstone Walkway on Concrete:
+Flagstone Walkway on Concrete

-Stone Walkway These walkways are the most preferred kind.
+These walkways are the most preferred kind.
 The idea is to install the stone on top of a reinforced concrete base.
 This procedure ensures that the flagstone will not sink or move with time, leaving you with a walk that will look like new for years.

 For this procedure is always recommended to have a concrete base that is at least 4" thick and reinforced with fiberglass or welded wire mesh.
 This slab should be installed on top of compacted (undisturbed) soil or gravel to add support to the whole structure.